101t/jasmin-web-panel/README.md

 ## Usage

-This web app build is web interface to manage Jasmin SMS Gateway, this web app is an open source for any free usage.
+This web app build is web interface to manage Jasmin SMS Gateway, this web app is an open source for free and commercial purpose.

 ## Support Developer